The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 We know that Ishigami is a brilliant but intensely private person working for many years as a high-school teacher, a job that wastes his true potential.
 We know that he spends much of his spare time alone bringing his formidable logical intellect to bear on his true passion: abstruse mathematical problems.
 We know that he relates poorly to people, including the school administration, the students in his class — and Yasuko, the object of his unrequited, probably unrequitable passion.
 We note his increasing obsession with Yasuko's other suitor.

 Ishigami's choice of student translationese is thus uncannily apt.
-When he uses the unformed language of high-school and university students to express himself he highlights his own arrested emotional and social development.
+When he uses the unformed language of high-school and university students to express himself, he highlights his own arrested state of emotional and social development.
 The inept style of the letters reinforces the reader's impression of Ishigami as something of a misfit.
 The reader becomes increasingly aware that Ishigami resembles that well-known Japanese stereotype, the otaku.

 Since the language of student translationese is associated with English, it is also a stereotype for how foreigners speak Japanese.
 By adopting this voice, Ishigami presents himself as an 'outsider', one who is beyond the ordinary conventions of Japanese society.